demul/extrinsic2pyramid/README.md

 This module just have a only utility, as like its name, to convert extrinsic camera parameter(transform matrix) to visual 3D square pyramid, the pyramid's vertex not on the base side(square) is the camera's focal point and The optical axis passes through the focal point and the center of the base.

+Note that, this module do not contain any calibration algorithm.
+It's just for visualizing calibrated parameter.

 ## Requirements
 numpy >= 1.2